allap103/SRD-Arena/docs/application_architecture.md

 `application` is orchestration glue, not a parent folder for the other packages.
 Content, infrastructure, and frontends are adapters around ports and contracts owned by the application/domain core.

+## Shared spatial kernel

+Qt has one deliberate, narrow dependency on `domain.geometry`.
+Area previews must use the same cone, line, cube, radius, rasterization, and outline calculations as combat resolution; duplicating those rules in the frontend could make the displayed template disagree with the affected cells.

+This exception does not grant Qt access to mutable encounter state or combat orchestration.
+The geometry package is a stateless calculation kernel made of value objects and pure operations.
+Pointer movement remains local presentation behavior, so routing every transient hover position through an application command would add ceremony without changing game state.

+If spatial behavior later becomes an independently reusable subsystem—for example when three-dimensional movement, creature footprints, cover, and line of effect are implemented—it may be promoted to a top-level `spatial` package shared by domain and frontend code.
+Until that boundary is justified by responsibility rather than diagram symmetry, the explicit geometry exception is preferred.

 ## Startup flow